-Foods I tested
+Foods I tested with gluten sensor

 Salad dressing is definitely something that people overlook when they think of foods that contain gluten!
 Many dressings contain soy sauce, or thickeners that contain gluten making it vital to ask your server about gluten.
 Fortunately, my favorite dressing is gluten free

 Another commonly overlooked gluten containing food are french fries because they are simply potatoes.
 Cross contamination between fryers, and added flavorings make most fries unsafe for people avoiding gluten.
 Make sure to ask restaurants if they have a dedicated gluten free fryer!
 I tested McDonalds French fries, which came back gluten free.
 However, they DO in fact contain gluten in the form of hydrolyzed wheat, which cannot be detected by the Nima sensor!
 If you purchase this sensor, be sure to read the limitations of foods to test.